purtuga/SPWidgets/documentation/SPWidgets.SPDateField.md

     _{Array|Date|String} dates_<br>
         Dates can be defined either as a string (ex. _08/01/2013_) or as a JavaScript Date Object.
 This input parameter can be either a single value or an array of values to be set.

+        When _showTimepicker_ option is _true_, if providing the dates as a string, they must be defined in the SharePoint internal format [ISO 8601][iso8601] (ex.
+2013-09-05T0600Z).

     _{String} format_<br>
-        Used only when dates are defined as a string.
+        Used only when dates are defined as a string and _showTimepicker_ option is _false_.
 The format of the dates defined.
 Used with jQuery UI Datepicker _parseDate_ utiltiy.
 For more information on the format definition, see the [jQuery UI Datepicker][jqueryuidatepicker] widget documentation.

     **Return Value:**

     This method returns a JQuery object with the initial selections, thus maintaining jQuery's chainability.

+-   **removeDate(dates[], "format")**<br>
--   **removeDate(dates[], "format")** : Removes one or more dates from the Widget.<br />
+    Removes one or more dates from the Widget.

     **Usage:**